ready-steady/adapt/grid/README.md

 # Grid

-The package contains code shared by interpolation grids.
+The package contains code shared by the interpolation grids.

 ## Packages